ABA Required Disclosures

 These are estimated figures and are subject to change without notice.

 As per federal regulations consumer debt (e.g. mortgage, car loans, personal loans, and credit card) cannot be included in the Cost of Attendance.

 On a case-by-case basis Cost of Attendance figures may be adjusted for reasonable educational related expenses.

 Financial Aid and Scholarships

-The Law School’s Office of Financial Affairs recognizes that financing your legal education is an important investment in yourself, your future, and the communities you will serve.
+The College of Law’s Office of Financial Affairs recognizes that financing your legal education is an important investment in yourself, your future, and the communities you will serve.
 While the primary responsibility of financing your education rests with you and your family, we are committed to helping you meet your educational goals.
-To assist students with the costs of attending law school, St. Thomas University School of Law offers financial assistance to eligible law students mainly through the U.S. Department of Education’s Federal Direct Student Loan Programs up to the Cost of Attendance.
+To assist students with the costs of attending law school, St. Thomas University College of Law offers financial assistance to eligible law students mainly through the U.S. Department of Education’s Federal Direct Student Loan Programs up to the Cost of Attendance.

 St Thomas Law School is pleased to offer a variety of merit scholarships to incoming and continuing students.

 Scholarships for incoming first year students with substantial promise are automatically awarded by the College Law’s Office of Admissions based on LSAT, prior academic record, and past service and experience.
 All applicants are considered for merit scholarships.
 No additional application is necessary.
 Transfer students are considered after completing a full year at St. Thomas Law.
 For additional information on specific award criteria, contact the Office of Admissions.